mas-bandwidth/netcode/STANDARD.md

 The prefix byte encodes both the packet type and the number of bytes in the variable length sequence number.
 The low 4 bits of the prefix byte contain the packet type.
 The high 4 bits contain the number of bytes for the sequence number in the range [1,8].

-The sequence number is encoded by omitting high zero bytes, so for example, a sequence number of 1000 in hex is 0x3E8, and requires only three bytes to send its value.
+The sequence number is encoded by omitting high zero bytes, for example, a sequence number of 1000 is 0x3E8 in hex and requires only three bytes to send its value.
 Therefore the high 4 bits of the prefix byte are 3 and the sequence data written to the packet after is:

-    0x8, 0xE, 0x3       // sequence bytes are reversed for ease of implementation
+    0x8,0xE,0x3       // sequence bytes reversed for ease of implementation

 Encryption of the connect token private data is performed using libsodium AEAD primitive *crypto_aead_chacha20poly1305_encrypt* using the following binary data as the _associated data_: